carblue/acos5/README.md

 Driver for ACOS5-64 Smart Card / CryptoMate64 / CryptoMate Nano (Advanced Card Systems); external module operating within the OpenSC framework (min. version 0.17.0).<br>
 Hardware supported: V2.00 and V3.00.
 The new ACOS5-EVO is not yet available to me and untested.

+The driver is tolerably complete.<br>

+ Installing module [acos5_64_pkcs15init](https://github.com/carblue/acos5_64_pkcs15init "https://github.com/carblue/acos5_64_pkcs15init") is required for changing card's content like 'Creating new RSA key pair', 'Store key for sym. algo', 'Card Initialization' etc.<br>
+'acos5_64_pkcs15init' is Work in Progress.

+IMPORTANT<br>
+Usability of this driver depends on a Card Initialization suitable for OpenSC.<br>
+Definitely the ACS Client Kits that I know, don't initialize a card conforming to PKCS#15, and they set some file access rights non-suitable for OpenSC.
+It's very unlikely that You will get a card - initialized that way - working satisfyingly with OpenSC and this driver.<br>
+Thus either the Card Initialization was done manually by individual APDU commands, or some - unknown to me - suitable tool was used, or very likely the card must be reinitialized (if that is possible: see reference manual: Zeroize Card User Data Disable Flag).<br>
+Reinitialization means: Remove everything from the card such that it's in factory state again: Install [acos5_64_pkcs15init](https://github.com/carblue/acos5_64_pkcs15init "https://github.com/carblue/acos5_64_pkcs15init") and invoke:<br>
+pkcs15-init --erase-card --so-pin <arg>      e.g. pkcs15-init --erase-card --so-pin 12345678<br>
+Then use [acos5_64_gui](https://github.com/carblue/acos5_64_gui "https://github.com/carblue/acos5_64_gui") and click virgin-init.
+This will create MF and some basic files within MF.
+The next step is to create an application directory, e.g. 3F004100 (as the client kit does). invoke from 'acos5_64_gui' once that is ready.

 [ACOS5-64 Smart Card](https://www.acs.com.hk/en/products/308/acos5-64-v3.00-cryptographic-card-contact "ACOS5-64 Cryptographic Card (Contact) - Advanced Card Systems Ltd.") (V3.00)<br>
 [ACOS5-64 USB Token](https://www.acs.com.hk/en/products/414/cryptomate-nano-cryptographic-usb-tokens "ACOS5-64 CryptoMate Nano Cryptographic USB Token - Advanced Card Systems Ltd.") (V3.00)<br>
 [ACOS5 EVO](https://www.acs.com.hk/en/press-release/2579/acs-launches-acos5-evo-cryptographic-smart-card)<br>